- Work Planning and Career Development Process

 An alliance of two people creates a space for dialogue that results in reflection, action and learning for both.
 (Rolfe-Flett, 2002)

-The University's Securing Success strategy recognises the importance of delivering a range of relevant and value-adding career development opportunities for staff.
 Mentoring is an important aspect of career and professional development and contributes to building a culture of collaborative learning and development.
 Professional staff have the unique opportunity to broaden their knowledge and increase their confidence and capabilities through the support of an experience senior staff member.

 - Cultivate professional staff networks that support a staff with a 'can do' attitude;